a-luna/aaronluna.dev/content/post/svelte-app-base64/index.md

 - Cypress E2E tests created for basic encode/decode scenarios.
 - 5 test cases are each executed with 4 different screen types/orientations.
 - Input and expected output for both ASCII and Hex strings taken directly from the [Examples and Illustrations](https://tools.ietf.org/html/rfc4648#section-9) and [Test Vectors](https://tools.ietf.org/html/rfc4648#section-10) sections of RFC4648 which is the original specification for Base64 and other print-safe binary encodings.
+- Github action configured to run all Cypress tests on each push to master branch, build is deployed only if all tests pass.

+{{< autoplay_video cypress >}}

 I deployed this project to Netlify (click the Netlify button below to open the application in a new tab/window).
 I also included a button to view/fork the project with codesandbox, please feel free to <a href="https://github.com/a-luna/svelte-base64/issues" target="_blank">log a github issue</a> if you find any bugs.
 Thank you!